bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 _Guard clauses_ are a useful pattern where we want to guard some behaviour from being used when it is not relevant.

-They make use of a sequence of if staements that check for the _opposite_ condition of what is needed.
-The function will immediately return if that opposite condition occurs.
+Guards make use of a sequence of `if` staements that check for the _opposite_ condition of what is needed.
+The function will immediately `return` if that opposite condition occurs.

 The above would become: